 Terms For Table Extenders

 Table extenders are also known as “company boards.”
 If you come across this term, it’s exactly the same thing.
 Extenders are not the same as breadboard ends, however.
 Aesthetically they are the similar, but breadboard ends are permanently attached to your table, meaning you cannot downsize when your guests leave.
-Additionally, breadboard ends are usually only 6-10” wide, because they are simply an aesthetic option, while table extenders can vary in length and be up to 18 inches on a table with a skirt, and up to 24 inches on a table with a trestle base or metal legs, making your table three or four feet longer in a matter of minutes.
+Additionally, breadboard ends are usually only 3-6” long, because they are simply an aesthetic option, while table extenders can vary in length and be up to 24 inches long without sagging (at least our's can- we can't speak for other systems).

 A Cautionary Tale

 Table extenders that involve wooden rails are something to avoid in general.
 This system works by fixing loose rails to the underside of the table, that poke out a half inch from the skirt.
 You pinch the rails with your fingers and pull them out before placing the Extender Board on top.
 The reason we don’t make these is because the rails inevitable expand, contract, and warp over time, and get stuck in the skirt.
 If you overcompensate from a build perspective, and give them lots of clearance by making a bigger notch in the skirt, they have a tendency to sag when fully extended.
 In our early days this was our system, until we came up with a better way.

 Types Of Extensions Typically Offered by Cannon Hill Woodworking